vermaph/04-Projects/README.md

 * This repository is most useful for someone who wants to evaluate my way/style of writing codes for a recruitment

 * Very soon, I will adding codes for few more of my pet projects

+* I consider my Data Mining codes to be more organized which are also the latest ones